bcrowell/dorcas/README.md

 # Pattern sets

+Treating them as zip files:

 Create data.json that looks like this: `{"size":12,"dpi":300}`

 `zip -j giles46.set pass46/* -i \*.pat \*_data.json` (backslashes necessary on unix, not on windows)

 `zipinfo giles46.set`

+Utilities for making this easier:

+dorcas extract old.set ρ bw.png

+... edit bw.png

+dorcas insert old.set ρ bw.png new.set

+For a reminder of usage on these utilities, do "dorcase insert help", etc.

 # Portability